ellakoa/postcard-poem/content/posts/night-time-swing.md

 ---
 Growing up with a swing in the garden was idyllic.
-I would spend many happy daytime hours with my feet untethered from the ground, daydreaming, unaware that at night, my mother would do the same, something I learned as an adult years later.
+I would spend many happy daytime hours with my feet untethered from the ground, daydreaming, unaware that at night my mother would do the same, something I learned as an adult years later.